NsCDE/NsCDE/README.md

    idea came to do it even better, and put on the web for everyone else who may like this idea of modern CDE.

-   NsCDE is intended for a people which doesn't like "modern" hypes, interfaces that try to mimic Mac and Windows and reimplementing their ideas for non-technical user's desktops, and reimplementing them poorly.
+   **NsCDE** is intended for a people which doesn't like "modern" hypes, interfaces that try to mimic Mac and Windows and reimplementing their ideas for non-technical user's desktops, and reimplementing them poorly.
-   Older and mature system administrators, programmers and generally people from the Unix background are more likely to have attraction to NsCDE.
+   Older and mature system administrators, programmers and generally people from the Unix background are more likely to have attraction to **NsCDE**.
 It is probably not well suited for beginners.

    Of course, question arises: why not simply use original original CDE now